GFruit/typing/README.md

 ### Layout

 Decide which layout should be used for the words filter.
-This influences the Rows, Home Position, Fingers and Alternate filters.
+This influences the Hands, Rows, Home Position, Fingers and Alternate filters.
 - Qwerty: Standard US Keyboard Layout
 - Qwertz: Y and Z swapped, default layout in Germany and Switzerland.
 - Colemak: Alternative Keyboard Layout created by Shai Coleman in 2006, optimised for the English language.